Update: The Call for Proposals (Oct. 15 – Dec. 1) is now Closed.

 The 2019 Conference will have a programming theme: “Revolution!”
 So, what does this mean?

-We’re referring to revolutions from the political to the personal—upheavals in people’s thinking—refracted through the prism of historical fiction.
-Prospective presenters are asked to plumb their creative depths for what this word means to them.
+From the political to the personal—upheavals in people’s thinking refracted through the prism of historical fiction, prospective presenters are asked to plumb their creative depths for what this word means to them.

 - Literal revolutions (e.g., the American, French, “Glorious,” and Russian Revolutions, the Jacobite and Boxer Rebellions, China’s Cultural Revolution; here’s a link to spark your imagination)

-- Social and gender rebellion (e.g., the Suffrage Movement; Women Who Work/Rosie the Riveter, Women in Science/STEM [Ada Lovelace/Madame Curie/Hedy Lamarr], Civil Rights Movement, Stonewall)
+- Social and gender rebellion (e.g., the Suffrage Movement; Women Who Work/Rosie the Riveter, Civil Rights Movement, Stonewall)

 - Religious uprisings across time and place (e.g., Masada; the Reformation)